pcast01/pcast01.github.io/_posts/2016-11-06-get-started-with-Powershell.md

 2. [Get-Help](http://ss64.com/ps/get-help.html)
 3. [Get-Member](http://ss64.com/ps/get-member.html)

-The basic syntax of all Powershell commands follow a pattern.
+The basic syntax of all PowerShell commands follow a pattern.
 That pattern is Verb-Noun.
 So you can see by applying this to these three commands its Get and then whatever it is you are using.

 1. __Get-Command__ - This will get all the commands available to you in your current session.
 ![Get-Command]({{ site.url }}/assets/images/get_command-min.png)